BestTimesToVisit.com Logo

 attraction

-Step into the hallowed halls of Trinity College and lose yourself in the breathtaking Long Room library, a sanctuary of ancient books and scholarly silence.
-Arrive early on a weekday to avoid the largest crowds and truly soak in the atmosphere of centuries of knowledge.
-Look for the original 17th-century bookcases and the intricate carvings that tell stories of Ireland's past.
+Step into the hallowed halls of Trinity College and lose yourself in the breathtaking Long Room library, a sanctuary of ancient books and scholarly quiet.
+Arrive mid-morning on a weekday to avoid the peak crowds and truly soak in the atmosphere, imagining centuries of students poring over these very texts.

 Best time: Apr-Oct